Damianchii/css-interview/README.md

 > * `::first-line` - Ten pseudo-element wybiera pierwszą linię tekstu wewnątrz elementu
 > * `::first-letter` - Wybiera pierwszą literę tekstu wewnątrz elementu
 > * `::selection` - Ten pseudo-element dociera do zaznaczonego przez użytkownika fragmentu tekstu

+## ➡️ Explain your understanding of the box model and how you would tell the browser in CSS to render your layout in different box models. | Wyjaśnij jak rozumiesz box-model i jak powiedziałbyś przegladarce zeby wyrenderwoala layout w innym box model
+>The box model in CSS describes the layout of elements on a web page as rectangular boxes.
+Each box consists of content, padding, border, and margin areas, which together determine the size and spacing of the element.

+> `box-sizing: content-box;` - Content-Box Model: In this model (the default), the width and height of an element apply only to its content area.
+Padding, border, and margin are added to the total dimensions of the element.

+> `box-sizing: border-box;` - Border-Box Model: In this model, the width and height of an element include the padding and border, but not the margin.
+This means that the content area is adjusted to accommodate padding and border, and the specified width and height include these areas.

+> Model pudełkowy (box model) w CSS opisuje układ elementów na stronie internetowej jako prostokątne pudełka.
+Każde pudełko składa się z obszaru zawartości, wypełnienia (padding), obramowania (border) i marginesu, które razem określają rozmiar i odstępy elementu.

+> `box-sizing: content-box;` - Model pudełkowy z zawartością (Content-Box) W tym modelu (domyślnym), szerokość i wysokość elementu dotyczą tylko jego obszaru zawartości.
+Wypełnienie, obramowanie i margines są dodawane do całkowitych wymiarów elementu.Czyli jesli damy width: 200px to sama zawartosc (`content`) bedzie miała 200px, do tego dodajemy `padding` `margin` `border`.

+> `box-sizing: border-box;` - Model pudełkowy z obramowaniem (Border-Box) W tym modelu szerokość i wysokość elementu obejmują wypełnienie i obramowanie, ale nie margines.
+Oznacza to, że obszar zawartości jest dostosowany, aby pomieścić wypełnienie i obramowanie, a określona szerokość i wysokość obejmują te obszary.
+W tym przypadku jesli damy width 200px to cały `box` bedzie miał 200px lacznie z `margin` `border` `padding`

+## ➡️ What is the CSS `display` property and can you give a few examples of its use? | Co to jest właściwość `display` i podaj kilka przykładów ich użycia
+>The CSS display property determines how an HTML element is displayed on the page.
+> * `display: block` - The element is displayed as a block, which takes up the full available width on the page and starts on a new line.
+Examples of block-level elements are `<div>`, `<p>`, `<h1>`-`<h6>`.
+> * `display: none` - The element is completely hidden and does not take up space on the page.
+> * `display: flex` - The element is displayed as a flex container, allowing for easy management of its children's layout.

+> Właściwość CSS display określa sposób, w jaki element HTML jest wyświetlany na stronie.
+> * `display: block` - Element jest wyświetlany jako blok, który zajmuje całą dostępną szerokość na stronie i zaczyna się od nowej linii.
+Przykładami blokowych elementów są `<div>`, `<p>`, `<h1>`-`<h6>`.
+> * `display: none` - Element jest całkowicie ukryty i nie zajmuje miejsca na stronie
+> * `display: flex` - Element jest wyświetlany jako element kontenerowy, który umożliwia łatwe zarządzanie układem jego dzieci

+## ➡️
+## ➡️
+## ➡️
+## ➡️
+## ➡️
+## ➡️
+## ➡️
+## ➡️